how to improve VO2max

 “If you want to race fast from the 5K to the marathon, you need a high VO2max.”

 While a high VO2max alone is no stand-in for race performance, a low VO2max makes for slow running with certainty.
-Fortunately, you can improve your VO2max with intelligent training in a matter of weeks.
+Fortunately, you can improve your VO2 max with intelligent training in a matter of weeks.

 What is VO2max?

 Still, a perhaps better metric is vVO2max (velocity at VO2max).
 Here, your running economy is included in the equation.
-It is defined as the slowest pace at which you reach your maximal aerobic capacity.
+It is the slowest pace at which you reach your maximal aerobic capacity.
 That’s approximately your 2000m – 3000m race pace, or a pace you could hold for about 6 to 11 minutes.
 Anything faster requires an additional contribution from the anaerobic energy system.

 Components of VO2max